Hazari Prasad Dwivedi

-Hazari Prasad Dwivedi (19 August 1907 – 19 May 1979) was a Hindi novelist, literary historian, essayist, critic and scholar.
+Hazari Prasad Dwivedi (Devanagari: हज़ारीप्रसाद द्विवेदी) (19 August 1907 – 19 May 1979) was a Hindi novelist, literary historian, essayist, critic and scholar.
 He penned numerous novels, collections of essays, historical research on medieval religious movements of India especially Kabir and Natha Sampradaya, and historical outlines of Hindi literature.

 Besides Hindi, he was master of many languages including Sanskrit, Bengali, Punjabi, Gujarati as well as Pali, Prakrit, and Apabhramsa.

-Steeped in traditional knowledge of Sanskrit, Pali and Prakrit, and modern Indian languages, Dwivedi was destined to be the great bridge maker between the past and the present.
-As a student of Sanskrit, steeped in the Sastras, he gave a new evaluation to Sahitya-sastra and he can rightly be considered as a great commentator on the textual tradition of the Indian literature.
+He had a great knowledge of Sanskrit, Pali and Prakrit.
+As a student of Sanskrit, steeped in the Sastras, he gave a new evaluation to Sahitya-sastra and he is be considered as a great commentator on the textual tradition of the Indian literature.

 He was awarded the Padma Bhushan in 1957 for his contribution to Hindi literature, and the 1973 Sahitya Akademi Award for his collection of essays, 'Alok Parva'.

 Early life

-He was born on 19 August 1907 at Dubey-ka-Chhapra village in Ballia district of Uttar Pradesh in a traditional family famous for astrologers.
+He was born on 19 August 1907 at Dubey Chapra village in Ballia district of Uttar Pradesh in a traditional family famous for astrologers.
 His father Pandit Anamol Dwivedi was a learned Sanskrit scholar.

 Dwivedi had his early education until middle examination at his village school.
-After completing his intermediate, he also studied Jyotisha (astrology) and Sanskrit at a traditional school to qualify for 'AchArya' degree in astrology and 'Shastri' degree in Sanskrit.
+After completing his intermediate, he also studied Jyotisha (astrology) and Sanskrit at a traditional school to qualify for 'Acharya' degree in astrology and 'Shastri' degree in Sanskrit.
+He received a Doctorate in Hindi literature from University of Lucknow in 1949.

 Career

 Dwivedi joined Visva Bharati in 1930.
-He taught Sanskrit and Hindi, and was engaged in research and creative writing.
+He taught Sanskrit and Hindi and was engaged in research and creative writing.
 He stayed on in Santiniketan for two decades.
 He helped to found the Hindi Bhavana and was its head for many years.

 During his stay at Shantiniketan, he came in close contact with Rabindranath Tagore and other prominent figures of Bengali literature.
 He came to imbibe the subtleties of Bengali, the aesthetic sensibilities of Nandalal Bose, the search for roots of Kshitimohan Sen and the gentle but piercing humour of Gurudayal Mallik.
 These influences are evident in his later writings.

-He left Shantiniketan in 1950 and became Reader in the Hindi Department at the Banaras Hindu University, Varanasi, where Dr. Jagannath Prasad Sharma was the rofessor and head of the department.
+He left Shantiniketan in 1950 and became Reader in the Hindi Department at the Banaras Hindu University, Varanasi, where Dr. Jagannath Prasad Sharma was the professor and head of the department.
 Dwivedi Ji served there till 1960.
 While in this position, he was also appointed a Member of the first Official Language Commission set up in 1955 by Indian Government.

 In 1960 he joined Panjab University, Chandigarh, as Professor and Head of its Hindi Department, a post that he held till his retirement.